 - Setting goals for improvement in both personal fitness and overall health and wellness.

 As a result of studying health and wellness at CPCS, students will:

-- Develop an effective understanding for achieving and maintaining personal health and wellness standards that will inform decisions about good health throughout their lives.
+- Develop an effective understanding of achieving and maintaining personal health and wellness standards that will inform decisions about good health throughout their lives.

-- Investigate and assess the relationship among body composition, body type, nutrition, use of tobacco, family history, and levels of physical activity.
+- Investigate and assess the relationship between body composition, body type, nutrition, use of tobacco, family history, and levels of physical activity.

 - Know and develop a greater understanding of being a steward of this great body God has given them and how to use it better for His glory.

-The Seventh Grade Language Arts Curriculum focuses on improving skills from previous years, particularly in the areas of reading and writing.
+The Seventh Grade Literature Curriculum focuses on improving skills from previous years, particularly in the areas of reading and writing.
 They learn to understand idioms and comparisons like similes and metaphors.
 They use a variety of reference sources to support their position on a topic, both written and oral.
 The stages of the writing process are applied in a variety of manners.
-Language Arts skills will be used in conjunction with other core areas of study.
+Literature skills will be used in conjunction with other core areas of study.